luxonis/depthai-python/docs/source/tutorials/configuring-stereo-depth.rst

 For noisy pointcloud we suggest a few approaches:

 * (mentioned above) Start with the :ref:`Fixing noisy depth <2.
-Fixing noisy depth>` chapter, as otherwise noise will produce points all over the pointcloud
+Fixing noisy depth>` chapter, as otherwise, noise will produce points all over the pointcloud
-* (mentioned above) Continue with :ref:`Improving depth accuracy <3.
+* (mentioned above) Continue with the :ref:`Improving depth accuracy <3.
 Improving depth accuracy>` chapter - depth inaccuracy will be easily visible in pointcloud
-    * Enable Stereo subpixel mode, especially due to :ref:`Stereo subpixel affect on layering`
+    * Enable Stereo subpixel mode, especially due to the :ref:`Stereo subpixel effect on layering`

 * :ref:`Decimation filter for pointcloud` for faster processing (FPS) and additional filtering
 * :ref:`Invalidating pixels around the corner` should help to reduce noise around the corners of the depth frame